 So this Valentine’s Day, whether you are single or in relationship, take some time to look at the beauty that really matters.
 Step into relationship with God, and seek what he looks for, look for the heart.

 By Guy Mason With Joshua S Hill

 Guy is the founding and Senior Pastor of City on a Hill, a church that began in 2007 with a small team and a big vision.
 Today City on a Hill is a movement of many churches that gathers across multiple locations, in different cities and is united around the central mission of knowing Jesus and making Jesus known.
 Guy is a passionate communicator of the gospel who is committed to engaging culture with the beauty, truth, and relevance of Jesus.
-Guy graduated with a BA in Public Relations from RMIT University and has a Masters of Divinity from Ridley College.
+Guy graduated with a BA in Public Relations from RMIT University and has a Masters of Divinity from Ridley College, and is currently completing his Doctorate of Ministry at Wheaton College.
 He is the husband to Vanessa and the father to four children.
-He is an ordained Anglican Minister and member of Acts 29.
+He is an Archdeacon in the Anglican Diocese of Melbourne and a Member of Acts 29.